Lex-Col/The-Sovereign-IP-Vault/README.md

   With the threat eradicated, the Vault automatically pushes its pristine, air-gapped offline backup into the live partition.
 Full High-Availability (HA) redundancy is restored instantly.
 The Architect loses zero assets, and the Vault heals itself without external intervention.

 ---

-### ⚖️ LEGAL NOTICE
-Access to, or use of, these functional methodologies constitutes a binding contractual agreement under **UPAL v1.10**.
-Unauthorized reproduction, derivative works, or algorithmic training involving these proprietary protocols is strictly prohibited under applicable international intellectual property laws.

 **Copyright © 2026 Alexander Colclough (@Lex-Col).
 ALL RIGHTS RESERVED.**
 **"F SKYNET."**